quipucords/quipucords/docs/source/man.rst

 Use the ``qpc source`` command to create and manage sources.

-A source defines a collection of network information, including IP addresses or host names, SSH ports, and SSH credentials.
+A source defines a collection of network information, including IP addresses or host names, or systems management solution information, in addition to SSH ports and SSH credentials.
 The SSH credentials are provided through reference to one or more credentials.
-A discovery and inspection scan can reference a source so that the act of running the scan is automatic and repeatable, without a requirement to reenter network information for each scan attempt.
+A scan can reference a source so that the act of running the scan is automatic and repeatable, without a requirement to reenter network information for each scan attempt.

 Creating and Editing Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a source, supply one or more host names or IP addresses to connect to with the ``--hosts`` option and the credentials needed to access those systems with the ``--cred`` option.
-The ``qpc source`` command allows multiple entries for each of these options.
+To create a source, supply the type of source with the ``type`` option, one or more host names or IP addresses to connect to with the ``--hosts`` option, and the credentials needed to access those systems with the ``--cred`` option.
+The ``qpc source`` command allows multiple entries for the ``hosts`` and ``cred`` options.
 Therefore, a single source can access a collection of servers and subnets as needed to create an accurate and complete scan.

 **qpc source add --name=** *name*  **--type=** *(network | vcenter | satellite)* **--hosts** *ip_address* **--cred** *credential* **[--port=** *port* **]**